-Prior-m neeting During meeting Post-meeting • District and for Communal PCs to notify villages of meeting schedules, r Make site visits to familiarize with villages and primarily collect data on local forests and relevant issues Interlocutors directly raise Define roles of communal representatives and/or village- heads in meeting arrangements Bring into full play the village patriarch's prestige in giving the orientation of the meeting and facilitating its discussions to gain participants' consent Interlocutors arrange a photograph opportunity with all the stakeholders Establish liaison with village's representatives and selected villagers awareness among selected target households Coordinate specific tasks of, and maintain the flexibility of the interlocutor team.
-Collaborate with local people partners Arrange interpretation from local ethnic languages into the Kinh one Take advantage of local people's knowledge to illustrate arguments in lectures Interlocutors interact and/or exchange comments with selected local people and officials to further collect relevant information Site check: meeting venue compositions, arrangemen ticipant number and Hand set of posters and leaflets over to villagers to further use for Identify places to stick posters on and locate where interlocutors stand and where materials and equipment are kept Test sound and Identify places to stick posters on and locate where materials and equipment are kept Test sound and Prepare scenarios to receive and welcome local people: A reception room; How to register by signing; How to distribute leaflets; Forests ??
-Climate Change raising awareness Interlocutors define schedules and local targeted audiences for talk next visits Interlocutors' knowledge and skills are improved and provided with relevant documentation and field tools lighting systems, and others - H nd How to offer gifts REDD???
+Prior-meeting During meeting Post-meeting Collaborate with District and Communal PCs to notify villages of meeting schedules, purposes and Make site visits to familiarize with villages and primarily collect data on local forests and relevant issues Interlocutors directly raise Define roles of communal representatives and/or village- heads in meeting arrangements Bring into full play the village patriarch's prestige in giving the orientation of the meeting and facilitating its discussions to gain participants' consent Interlocutors arrange a photograph opportunity with all the stakeholders Establish liaison with village's representatives and selected villagers agenda Establish communication channels awareness among selected target households Coordinate specific tasks of, and maintain the flexibility of the interlocutor team.
+Collaborate with local people partners Arrange interpretation from local ethnic languages into the Kinh one Take advantage of local people's knowledge to illustrate arguments in lectures Interlocutors interact and/or exchange comments with selected local people and officials to further collect relevant information Site check: meeting ve compositions, arrange enue, participant number and ment of seats Presentation/dialog- Hand set of posters and leaflets over to villagers to further use for Identify places to stick posters on and locate where interlocutors stand and where materials and equipment are kept Test sound and Prepare scenarios to receive and welcome local people: A reception room; How to register by signing; How to distribute leaflets; Forests ??
+Climate Change raising awareness Interlocutors define schedules and local targeted audiences for talk next visits Interlocutors' knowledge and skills are improved and provided with relevant documentation and field tools lighting systems, and others - How to offer gifts REDD???